West Sacramento, California

 What is the Water Quality in West Sacramento, California?

-Compared to other US cities over 50,000, West Sacramento water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, West Sacramento water quality ranks in the lower-middle range for contamination excluding Lead.

 Let’s look closer at what’s in West Sacramento water.